MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/exchange-ps-v2-module/Get-EXORecipient.md

 ```

 ### -Properties
-The PropertySets parameter specifies the properties that are returned in the output of this cmdlet.
+The Properties parameter specifies the properties that are returned in the output of this cmdlet.
 You can specify multiple values separated by commas.
 Wildcards ( * ) are supported.

-For more information about the available properties, see [Get-ExoRecipient property sets](https://review.docs.microsoft.com/en-us/powershell/exchange/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets?branch=ExORestModule-chrisda#get-exorecipient-property-sets).
+For more information about the available properties, see [Get-ExoRecipient property sets](https://review.docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets?branch=ExORestModule-chrisda#get-exorecipient-property-sets).

 ```yaml
 Type: String[]